/

 E-commerce has come a long way since the first legitimate online transaction happened in 1994.
 It’s easier than ever for businesses to set up shop online.

 Shopify and Magento are leading standalone platforms.
-CMS-integrated platforms include WooCommerce for WordPress, Wix eCommerce, and SquareSpace commerce.
+CMS-integrated platforms include WooCommerce for WordPress, Wix eCommerce, and Squarespace commerce.

 Virtualization